-- 4. Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience. - 5.
-Develop and strengthen writing as needed by planning, revising, editing, rewriting or trying a new approach, focusing on addressing what is most significant for a specific purpose and audience. - 6.
-Use technology, including the Internet, to produce, publish, and update individual or shared writing products in response to ongoing feedback, including new arguments or information.
+- 4. Produce clear and coherent writing in which the development, organization, and style are appropriate to task, purpose, and audience.
+(Grade-specific expectations for writing types are defined in standards 1-3 above). - 5.
+Develop and Strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach, focusing on addressing what is most significant for a specific purpose and audience - 6.
+Use technology, including the Internet, to produce, publish, and update individual or shared writing products, taking advantage of technology's capacity to link to other information and to display information flexibly and dynamically.